Skip to main content

-You're looking at getting a penetration test done, and you want to know what kind of test is right for you.
-You've heard of black-box, grey-box, and white-box testing, but you're not sure what the differences are or which test will give you the best level of protection again malicious cyberattacks.
+You've heard of black-box, grey-box, and white-box penetration testing, but you're not sure what the differences are or which test will give you the best level of protection against malicious cyberattacks.

 When it comes to selecting the type of testing, several of the most commonly asked questions that arise include: